BennerLukas/LibCap/readme.md

 ## Documentation and Assignment

-The presentation and the assignment is stored within the "Documentation"-Folder.
-There you can also see the the Live-Demo and the Teaser-Video.
+The presentation and the assignment as well as the OnePager for the Project-Documentation is stored within the "Docs"-Folder.
+There you can also see the the Live-Demo and the Teaser-Video and the brand logos.